Recommended SailingView Details

 Frog & Onion Pub and Dockyard Brewing Co.

 Located in the historic Royal Naval Dockyard, the Frog and Onion possesses authenticity and character and features great pub fare and Bermuda's only brewery.
-Stop by for fish and ships and some of Bermuda’s finest ales.
+Stop by for fish and chips and some of Bermuda’s finest ales.